 We invite submissions that address these and related topics:

 Submissions will be accepted through December 1st, 2021 (extended from the original date of July 1st).
 Thanks to Elsevier’s amended policies for 2021, all submissions will be eligible for full fee waivers.
 To submit a manuscript for review, please click here.
-If you have a question about the applicability of a given topic to the SI, please reach out to Susan Amrose (email@example.com).
+If you have a question about the applicability of a given topic to the SI, please reach out to Susan Amrose (firstname.lastname@example.org).

 Development Engineering: The Journal of Engineering in Economic Development is an open-access, interdisciplinary journal applying engineering and economic research to the problems of poverty.
 Published studies must present novel research motivated by a specific global development problem.
 The journal, hosted by the USAID-funded Development Impact Lab (DIL) at UC Berkeley, serves as a bridge between engineers, economists, and other scientists involved in research on human, social, and economic development.